Communist Party of Great Britain (Marxist–Leninist)

-The Communist Party of Great Britain (Marxist–Leninist), abbreviated CPGB-ML, is an anti-revisionist, Marxist–Leninist communist party in the United Kingdom, active in England, Scotland, and Wales.
-The CPGB-ML was created after a split from the Socialist Labour Party (SLP) in 2004.
+The Communist Party of Great Britain (Marxist–Leninist), abbreviated CPGB-ML, is an anti-revisionist Marxist–Leninist communist party in the United Kingdom, active in England, Scotland, and Wales.
+The CPGB-ML was founded by Harpal Brar after a split from the Socialist Labour Party (SLP) on 3 July 2004.
 The CPGB-ML publishes the bimonthly newspaper Proletarian, and the Marxist–Leninist journal Lalkar (originally associated with the Indian Workers' Association) is also closely allied with the party.
 The party chair is Ella Rule.

-Founding
+History

-The party's origins were in the Association of Communist Workers (ACW), formed by Harpal Brar in 1969 as a breakaway from the Revolutionary Marxist–Leninist League, itself a split from the Communist Party of Great Britain (CPGB).
+The party's origins were in the Association of Communist Workers (ACW), formed by Indian communist writer and politician Harpal Brar in 1969 as a Maoist breakaway from the Revolutionary Marxist–Leninist League, itself a Maoist split from the Communist Party of Great Britain (CPGB) in 1965.
 The ACW joined the Socialist Labour Party (SLP), led by former miners' leader Arthur Scargill, but split from it because of Scargill's refusal to accept support for North Korea and other states.
 As a result, Scargill chose to expel a number of members of the party's central committee and its entire Yorkshire region.
-Those expelled, along with others who resigned, founded the CPGB-ML on 3 July 2004 in London.
+Those expelled, along with others who resigned, founded the CPGB-ML in 2004 in Southall, London.

-Party ideology
+Policies and ideology

-The CPGB-ML adheres to Marxism–Leninism, the political theory adopted by the Communist Party of the Soviet Union.
-The CPGB-ML praises communist leaders such as Vladimir Lenin, Joseph Stalin, Mao Zedong, Kim Il-sung, Enver Hoxha and Fidel Castro.
+The CPGB-ML adheres to Marxism–Leninism, the political theory adopted by the Communist Party of the Soviet Union (CPSU).
+The CPGB-ML praises communist leaders such as Vladimir Lenin, Joseph Stalin, Mao Zedong, Kim Il Sung, Enver Hoxha and Fidel Castro.
+The party opposes Trotskyism, social democracy, democratic socialism and what they term revisionist (including Khruschevite) parties.
+In 1995 former CPGB-ML chairman Harpal Brar published a book titled Social Democracy: The Enemy Within.